btdevdocs/btdevdocs.github.io/README.md

 ### Technology: *Application of tools or technology to solve business challenges*

 1. **Adopts**: At this step, you are actively learning and adopting the technology and tools defined by the team.
 This is the place where you are learning how best to apply internal tools and processes.
+This is the only step where there is an expectation that all members of technology should move toward the next step
 2. **Specializes**: At this step, you are the go-to person for one or more technologies and actively taking initiative to learn new ones.
 This can take many forms, but best described as effort to be the in-house subject matter expert for a particular technology.
 3. **Evangelizes**: At this step, you are actively researching and creating proofs of concept and prototypes, and working to introduce these new technologies to the team
-4. **Masters**: has very deep knowledge about the whole technology stack of the system
+4. **Masters**: You have thorough and very deep knowledge about the whole technology stack of the system, and are actively a reference for other employees knwledge needs surrouding it
-5. **Creates**: designs and creates new technologies that are widely used either by internal or external teams
+5. **Creates**: Whole-cloth builder; You design and create new technologies that are widely used either by internal or external teams.
+Packages published to Pypi, Nuget, etc.

 ### System: *A collection of tools, purpose built with standard operating procedures and performance metrics*

-1. **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
+1. **Enhances**: At this step, you successfully push new features and bug fixes to improve and extend a system
 2. **Designs**: designs and implements medium to large size features while reducing the system's tech debt
 3. **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
 4. **Evolves**: evolves the architecture to support future requirements and defines its SLAs